We all come empty-handed to this world. We all will leave so.

 Self-discipline is what will give your days, a structure.
 You know how to spend your days to maximize your potential.
 If you lack self-control, you waste your days, and your life because you give in to whatever comes your way.

 4. Not spending time with family

 Nurses can confirm one of the top regrets of people lying on the deathbed is “I wish I had spent more time with my family”.

 And many people regret “I wish I hadn’t worked so hard”.
-Yes you must work in life to earn a living and fulfil your dreams.
+Yes, you must work in life to earn a living and fulfill your dreams.
 But life is not all about it.

 At the end of the day, you want people in life who are there for you no matter what.
 When you spend more time with family you also get to share your day, your joys and disappointments with them, and that builds strong ties.

 In the quest for making more money or creating empires, always find time to spend time with your family.
 Because in the end, what matters is not how much you earned, but how much love you gave away.